KHNKAbesinghe/KHNKAbesinghe.github.io/README.md

 **Under Graduate - Information Technology**
 📍 Siltakuja 2D 281, Espoo 20770, Finland | ✉️ nirmalakumari89@outlook.com | [LinkedIn](https://linkedin.com/in/johndoe](https://www.linkedin.com/in/harshani-abesinghe-9b729676?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app) | [GitHub] (https://github.com/new)

+Analytical and motivated Information Technology undergraduate with a passion for data engineering and artificial intelligence.
+Over 10 years of experience managing accounting operations, combining a strong grasp of business processes with data-driven decision-making.
+Skilled in data analysis, automation, and the use of technology to optimize financial and operational performance.
+Adept at problem-solving, learning new tools quickly, and working collaboratively in dynamic environments.
+Seeking to apply my analytical mindset, technical skills, and managerial experience in a Data & AI Engineer internship at Skillio Oy, contributing to innovative, data-powered solutions.

 ---

 ## 🛠️ Skills